 You Want In Too?

-Shifting the focus of your selling points overnight is not easy, in fact it’s probably impossible, but, if you can make the following changes over time, you will begin to create the desired ‘cult brand’ effects.
-This is how you make your product a lifestyle choice:
+Shifting the focus of your selling points overnight is not easy, in fact it’s probably impossible, but if you can make the following changes over time, you will begin to create the desired ‘cult brand’ effects.

 People love to rebel against the system, and when that aligns with their beliefs, they quickly become avid fans.

-You want everybody who purchases to stay as repeat customers, right?
+You want everybody who purchases to become repeat customers, right?
 The best way to do that is to make your brand feel exclusive.
 In other words, you must create barriers to entry.

 When people find it difficult to achieve a specific result (e.g. buy an IKEA bed), they value it so much more when it’s achieved.
 This creates a group-like effect on those who’ve achieved it, because they all relate to the same adversities.